-5. If your agency had a backlog of requests at the close of Fiscal Year 2019, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2018?
+5. If your agency had a backlog of requests at the close of Fiscal Year 2020, according to Annual FOIA Report Section XII.A, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2019?

-Answer: NEH did not have any backlogged requests at the end of either FY 2018 or FY 2019.
+No. NEH did not have any backlogged requests at the end of FY 2019, but it had four backlogged requests at the end of FY 2020.

-6. If not, did your agency process more requests during Fiscal Year 2019 than it did during Fiscal Year 2018?
+6. If not, according to Annual FOIA Report Section V.A, did your agency process more requests during Fiscal Year 2020 than it did during Fiscal Year 2019?